stripe-interview/android-kotlin-interview-prep/README.md

 - Select `File > Open...` from the menu.
 - Select `Trust project`
 - Select `File > Sync project with gradle files`
-- Ensure that you have an emulator running Android 9+ set up: https://developer.android.com/studio/run/emulator
+- Ensure that you have an emulator running Android 9 (API level 28) set up: https://developer.android.com/studio/run/emulator
 - Run the `app` target on your locally configured Android emulator